Napoleonic looting of art: Background

-After the French Revolution, the new government had to decide whether or how to nationalize artworks from churches, the fleeing nobility of the Ancien Régime, and the royal collections.
+After the French Revolution, the new government had to decide whether or how to nationalise artworks from churches, the fleeing nobility of the ancien régime, and the royal collections.
 In some cases, French iconoclasts destroyed artworks, particularly those that represented royalty or feudalism.
 Other works were put up for public auction to replenish the Republic's empty coffers and were bought and transported to other European collections.

 With the intervention of abbot Henri Gregoire in 1794, the French revolutionary government moved to stop the vandalism and destruction of artworks by claiming them as a source of national heritage.
 All around France, works were placed in storage or for display in museums, like the Louvre, and enormous inventories of the confiscated works were attempted.
-Regional French museums resisted attempts at centralized control of their collections, but the newly instituted French Directorate created commissions to encourage compliance.
-In many cases, this saved works of medieval or Gothic art from destruction, often through the intervention of experts like architect Alexandre Lenoir, abbot Nicolas Bergeat, and artist Louis Watteau.
+Regional French museums resisted attempts at centralised control of their collections, but the newly instituted French Directory created commissions to encourage compliance.
+In many cases, this saved works of medieval or Gothic art from destruction, often through the intervention of experts like architect Alexandre Lenoir, abbot Nicolas Bergeat, and artist Louis Joseph Watteau.

-From the start of the 18th century, the French people had clamored for more public exhibitions, creating a need for new artworks and their display.
+From the start of the 18th century, the French people had clamoured for more public exhibitions, creating a need for new artworks and their display.
 And the increased collections needed new institutions to manage them.
 The Musée des Monuments Français, whose collection would later be transferred to the Louvre, and the Museum of Fine Arts of Lyon are two prominent examples of art museums.
 Science museums were also founded, including the Conservatoire national des arts et métiers and the Muséum national d'histoire naturelle.